vukasinbucur-stack/gardencrawler/SECURITY.md

 If you find a security vulnerability in Garden-Crawler:

 1. Please do **NOT** create a public issue
-2. Email your findings to: (add email when available)
+2. Email your findings to: vukasin.bucur@gmail.com
 3. Include details about the vulnerability
 4. Allow time to fix before disclosing